How to Protect Chickens from Hawks: 5 Strategies

 PHOTO: Shutterstock

-Predators are an ever-present threat for every poultry owner.
+How to protect chickens from hawks is something every chicken owner should keep top of mind, especially if your flock free ranges.
+Predators are an ever-present threat to every poultry owner.
 We worry about raccoons and opossums climbing walls and fences to get to our birds, snakes and squirrels stealing eggs, foxes and coyotes carrying off our hens.
 We focus so much attention on these creeping, crawling, slinking, running creatures that often we overlook the dangers that literally overlook us: aerial predators.

-One huge group of aerial predators—owls—are mostly nocturnal and hunt when our birds are usually locked in their coops for the night (although some chicken-keepers have reported having to chase owls away in the day).
+One huge group of aerial predators—owls—are mostly nocturnal and hunt when our birds are usually locked in their coops for the night (although some chicken keepers have reported having to chase owls away in the day).
 Hawks, though, prowl predominantly during daylight hours.
 With more than 15 species of hawk in North America, poultry keepers are bound to have at least one as a neighbor.
-Ensure your birds don’t become fast food for these unwanted drop-in guests by following these suggestions to protect your flocks from hawks.
+Knowing how to protect chickens from hawks can ensure your birds don’t become fast food for these unwanted drop-in guests by following these suggestions to protect your flocks from hawks.

 hawks chickens